Contrasting uCloudlink Group (UCL) and The Competition

 |2.36

-As a group, “Communication services, not elsewhere classified” companies have a potential upside of 21.25%.
-Given uCloudlink Group’s rivals higher probable upside, analysts plainly believe uCloudlink Group has less favorable growth aspects than its rivals.
+As a group, “Communication services, not elsewhere classified” companies have a potential upside of 26.73%.
+Given uCloudlink Group’s peers higher probable upside, analysts clearly believe uCloudlink Group has less favorable growth aspects than its peers.

 Summary

-uCloudlink Group rivals beat uCloudlink Group on 8 of the 10 factors compared.
+uCloudlink Group peers beat uCloudlink Group on 8 of the 10 factors compared.

 uCloudlink Group Inc. operates as a mobile data traffic sharing marketplace in the telecommunications industry.
 It provides uCloudlink 1.0, a model that focuses on cross-border travelers that need mobile data connectivity services in various countries; and operates portable Wi-Fi services under the Roamingman name in China and Malaysia, which provides global mobile data connectivity services, as well as offers GlocalMe portable Wi-Fi terminals and cloud SIM architecture for mobile virtual network operators (MVNOs), mobile network operators (MNOs), and portable Wi-Fi terminal rental companies.
 The company also offers uCloudlink 2.0, a model that provides mobile data connectivity services to local users through various MNOs; GlocalMe Inside, an implementation solutions for smartphones and other smart hardware products, which enables them to access its cloud SIM architecture and SIM card pool; and GlocalMe, a world phone series.
 In addition, it provides uCloudlink 3.0, including B2C retail, B2B2C wholesale, and platform-as-a-service/ software-as-a-service platform-based connectivity ecosystem.
 Further, the company provides IoT modules with GlocalMe Inside implementation to meet the demand for mobile data from various terminals, as well as provides integrated network solutions to its customers; SIM cards with prepaid data packages; and value added services, such as advertisement.
 Additionally, it's platform-as-a-service/ software-as-a-service offers modules, such as customer relationship management, operations and business support system, and SIM card enterprise resource planning and management.
 The company was incorporated in 2014 and is headquartered in Kowloon, Hong Kong.